LoginRadius/engineering-portal/content/Role-Based-User-Authentication-with-LoginRadius-and-ReactJs/index.md

 ## Managing User Authentication and Data
 ### User Authentication
 In the above section, you've created a user account with different parameters for the email and password.
-Upon creation of an account, you get directed to the login page where you can sign in using the credentials of the created account.
+Upon creation of an account, you get directed to the login page, where you can sign in using the credentials of the created account.
 Authentication was carried out on the parameters in the input field by the LoginRadius API set up in the Auth Page.

 Your user authentication is carried out by the API.
 This checks the input details against the registered user details.
 If any input not matching this is put in the form, you'll get an alert "user does not exist" upon clicking the login button.
-Upon logging-in, your app key and secret are sent by your app to the authentication server.
+Upon logging in, your app key and secret are sent by your app to the authentication server.
 Upon authentication, the server responds with an access token and authorizes the user.
 To view this token, you can create a new file called `Token.js` and insert the following code into it:

 ```javascript
 import React, { useEffect, useState } from "react";